Roy Hoffman (United States Army officer): Military career

 Hoffman joined the U.S. Army at the time of the Spanish–American War, and he was made a captain shortly after.
 He served as a colonel in the First Oklahoma Volunteer Infantry, and he served at the border with Mexico in that capacity.
 Hoffman was promoted to the rank of brigadier general on August 5, 1917, and he assumed command of Fort Sill.
 Hoffman then assumed command over the 61st Depot Brigade at Camp Bowie, and he helped organize the 36th Infantry Division.
 Starting on December 3, 1917, Hoffman organized and commanded the 93rd Infantry Division.
 He took the division to France and served on the front lines until the division was merged into the 1st Infantry Division.
 He received several awards for his service, including the Distinguished Service Medal, Legion of Honour, Order of the Crown of Belgium, Order of the Crown of Romania, Order of the Crown of Italy, and the Order of Glory of Tunisia.
-After he returned to the U.S., Hoffman commanded Camp Shelby before being honorably discharged from the National Army in March 1919.
+After he returned to the U.S., Hoffman commanded Camp Shelby and the 101st Division before being honorably discharged from the National Army in March 1919.

 Hoffman was recommissioned as a brigadier general in the Officers Reserves Corps.
 He retired as a major general of the Oklahoma Army National Guard in 1933, commanding the 45th Infantry Division.
 He was called the "father" of the Oklahoma National Guard for his work in organizing and improving it.